syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/text-visualization.md

 ## Line number

-Displays the line number at the start of a line.
+Displays the line number at the start position of line.
 Line numbers can be automatically assigned to the contents of the EditControl by enabling the `ShowLineNumbers` property.
 Its default value is `true`.
 The number of lines in the EditControl can be obtained by using the `PhysicalLineCount` property.

 <table>
 <tr>